ZohrehAshtarilarki/ZohrehAshtarilarki/README.md

 As a computer science student at San Jose state university, I'm passionate about pursuing my major in Software development.
 I have always enjoyed researching and developing new technologies, solving technical problems, and developing innovative solutions to challenges.

 ### What do I do for fun?
-- I love going to nature
+- Going to the nature
 - Watching drama movies